mikke89/RmlUiDoc/pages/rcss/tables.md

 #### Table width algorithm

-The table width is the sum of all table columns and the horizontal table spacing, such as `column-gap`{:.prop}, column margins, and table padding.
+The table width is the sum of all table columns and the horizontal table spacing, including `column-gap`{:.prop}, column margins, and table padding.

 The width of table columns are defined entirely by the width specified on column elements and/or the cells of the first row.
 In the following, *columns* mean any of the aforementioned elements.